 Guided by the health and safety of our campus community, and understanding the need for operational enhancements to promote the use of masks, social distancing, and other health and safety measures as recommended by public health officials, we realize that it will be necessary to provide options for instructional delivery.

 Therefore, we will use multiple instructional delivery methods for the summer semester based on nationally-recognized models of instructional delivery.
 We are focusing on three primary options, recognizing that a shift to another delivery method later in the semester may be necessary.
-There will be on-campus instruction and off-campus instruction this spring.
+There will be on-campus instruction and off-campus instruction this summer.
 Off-campus instruction will be provided via the Blackboard Learning Management System (BB) and video-conferencing software such as WebEx, or Microsoft Teams–both synchronously and asynchronously.
 Decisions about which methods will be used for specific classes will be made locally by deans and department chairs, with input from the respective faculty members regarding how to create the right balance of course offerings using these different instructional delivery models.

 The expectation is that face masks will be worn for in-person classes and that social distancing protocols will be followed.

 - Seated/Hybrid.
 A course designed for on-campus in person learners only.
 These courses will have online components through BB in addition to scheduled seated class meetings.
 In some cases, students who are attending in person may rotate by day of the week to give on-campus students equal opportunity to be in the classroom in person.

 - Virtual – Classes are synchronous, technology-enhanced and fully interactive remote learning using live lectures via WebEx.
 These classes will meet on scheduled days/times, similar to a seated class.
 Your instructor will project live instruction at the scheduled class time.
 Virtual classes offer the benefits of face-to-face instruction in an interactive, online group-learning environment.
 Students may be required to come to campus at designated times for tests or labs if stated in the schedule.